-- have to check something just one more time
+- Having to check something just one more time

-- procrastinate with the thought that it isn’t the perfect time to start something
+- Procrastinating with the thought that it isn’t the perfect time to start something

-- always the first person to spot a mistake
+- Being the first person to spot a mistake all the time

 It actually reflects more than we think and can be a blessing or a curse.